Body Diversity & Weight Inclusion

 Body Diversity and Weight Inclusion Work Group

-The UC Berkeley Body Diversity and Weight Inclusion Work Group, comprised of faculty, staff, and student representatives, promotes a campus environment that embraces community members of all shapes, sizes, and social identities.
-We aim to mitigate anti-fat bias and other cultural and environmental risk factors for disordered eating and exercise.
-The group meets regularly to better understand these issues on campus and in our own lives, creates and shares recommendations for improving the campus environment and culture, and supports a culture shift towards a campus that celebrates bodies of all shapes and sizes.
-To get involved, please contact the work group at bodydiversity@berkeley.edu
+The UC Berkeley Body Diversity and Weight Inclusion Work Group (BDWI), composed of faculty, staff, and student representatives, promotes a campus environment that embraces community members of all shapes, sizes, and social identities.
+The group meets regularly to better understand anti-fat bias on campus and in our own lives, creates and shares recommendations for improving the campus environment and culture, and supports a culture shift towards a campus that celebrates bodies of all shapes and sizes.

 Weight-Based Discrimination